huonw/python_mixin/README.md

   relevant part of the original string containing the source (including working with editors' jump-to-error facilities).
-The parsed Rust doesn't actually appear anywhere on disk or otherwise, so you cannot easily the full context when the compiler complains (in contrast, a build script just generates a normal file right in your file-system).
+The parsed Rust doesn't actually appear anywhere on disk or otherwise, so you cannot easily see the full context when the compiler complains (in contrast, a build script just generates a normal file right in your file-system).

 ## Installation